 Microservices-based application architectures are becoming the norm for building cloud-based and large enterprise applications because of their inherent scalability, agility of deployment, and availability of tools.
-At the same time, the characteristics of microservices-based application bring with them modified/enhanced security requirements.
+At the same time, the characteristics of microservices-based applications bring with them modified/enhanced security requirements.

-A few examples of these characteristics and their security impacts are:
+A few examples of these characteristics and their security impacts include:

-(a) the sheer number of microservices results in more interconnections and more communication links to be protected.

-(b) The ephemeral nature of microservices calls for secure service discovery mechanisms, and

-(c) the fine-grained nature of microservices calls for the ability to support fine-grained authorization policies.
+- a.
+The sheer number of microservices results in more interconnections and more communication links to be protected. - b.
+The ephemeral nature of microservices calls for secure service discovery mechanisms. - c.
+The fine-grained nature of microservices calls for the ability to support finegrained authorization policies.

-It has been found that the supporting services (e.g., authentication/authorization, security monitoring, etc.) for a microservices-based application must be tightly coordinated through a dedicated infrastructure, such as the Service Mesh.
-There are multiple ways of deploying the components of the Service Mesh - embed them in the application (microservice) code, couple them to the application code by implementing them as libraries, or by implementing them as service proxies that are independent of application code.
-The last deployment approach has been found to be the most efficient in terms of scalability and flexibility for implementing the supporting infrastructure for microservices-based applications.
+The supporting services (e.g., authentication/authorization, security monitoring, etc.) for a microservices-based application must be tightly coordinated through a dedicated infrastructure, such as the Service Mesh.
+There are multiple ways of deploying the components of the Service Mesh, including embedding them in the application (microservice) code, coupling them to the application code by implementing them as libraries, or implementing them as service proxies that are independent of application code.
+This last deployment approach has been found to be the most efficient in terms of scalability and flexibility in many scenarios for implementing the supporting infrastructure for microservices-based applications.